 According to the Lullaby Trust, the ideal room temperature for sleeping babies is 16-20°C, but during a heatwave like this, how can you make sure this is the case?

 The answer is to turn to your trusty digital thermometer.
 As well as being there for when your baby has a fever, most digital thermometers can be switched to a room temperature mode, so you can keep track as the mercury soars.
-Read our digital thermometers first look reviews.
+Read our digital thermometers buying guide.

 Don’t have a digital thermometer?
 Most baby monitors also come with temperature sensors to help you keep an eye on the heat.
 Find out which ones we recommend as baby monitor Best Buys.